fahimasqalani/SimpleTodolist/readme.md

-A Simple Todo-List Project for learning PHP and Laravel technologies.
+A Simple Todo-List Project for learning PHP and Laravel Technologies.